 The recognition and support Anthony Sassano ’18 has experienced at Dominican has ranged from the President of the University to the President of the NCAA.

 The cross country runner out of Buchanan High School in Clovis, who is progressing into the Occupational Therapy’s department master’s program, has been involved since his sophomore year as a member of the NCAA’s Student-Athlete Advisory Committee (SAAC).
-It is a position that has led him to NCAA headquarters in Indianapolis a dozen times, created a potential health and wellness job opportunity with a non-profit based in Boston, and featured him in an “It’s On Us” public service announcement on national television during March Madness.
+It is a position that has led him to NCAA headquarters in Indianapolis a dozen times, created a potential health and wellness job opportunity with a non-profit based in Boston, and featured him in an “It’s On Us” public service announcement on national television during March Madness in 2018.

 “If I want to get back to the root of it all, it all comes from the support I have received.
 Everyone here has seemed to see more in me than I saw in myself.
 That might be the biggest thing I have gotten out of Dominican – I’ve been able to see what everyone else has seen in me.”

-Anthony, admittedly a shy person when he arrived on campus, has come out of his shell at the urging and support of many others.
+Anthony, admittedly a shy person when he arrived on campus, came out of his shell at the urging and support of many others.
 He has been a volunteer for Habitat for Humanity, Special Olympics, Boys and Girls Clubs, and LifeHouse, whose mission is to improve the quality of life for people with developmental disabilities.

 With the help of Team IMPACT representatives, Anthony reached out to Marin General Hospital and various OT clinics in Marin County to initiate and finalize the process of making a Team IMPACT match for a child in San Rafael to Dominican men’s basketball coach Booker Harris and the Penguins basketball team.
 The process will feature a “Draft Day” when the child will sign a letter of intent to become an official member of the Penguins’ squad and enter into a two-year relationship of mutual support.